adult carrying baby on shoulder facing lake and mountains

 Other Options Besides Breastfeeding: Pumping and Hand Expression

-If you choose to pump and provide breast milk in a bottle, you can use an electric pump, a portable hands-free pump, or a manual hand pump.
+If you choose to pump and provide breast milk in a bottle, you can use an electric pump, a wearable hands-free pump, or a manual hand pump.
+If you’re unsure what breast pump to choose, speak with a lactation consultant to figure out which pump best fits your supply needs and lifestyle.

 Electric pumps have a built-in motor that does the pumping for you.
 They are typically the more efficient option compared to manual pumps.
 Many electric pumps are also wireless and can be battery-operated.

-Hands-free pumps are a type of electric pump and also require no manual work.
+Wearable hands-free pumps are a type of electric pump and also require no manual work.
 Hands-free pumps are discrete and rechargeable, perfect for bringing to work, on the go, and traveling!
-However, they are typically less powerful and not recommended to use as the main method for removing milk.
-The Willow® Wearable Breast Pump is one popular option for pumping moms on the go.
+However, they are typically less powerful and not recommended for use as the main method for removing milk especially if you have trouble keeping up your milk supply.
+The Willow® Wearable Breast Pump and Elvie are popular options for pumping moms on the go.

 Lastly, hand pumps are the most affordable out of the three, they are quiet and require you to pump the handle to generate a vacuum.
 Hand pumps are recommended for occasional use as they can be quite labor-intensive for long-term use or for pumping a huge supply.
 Again, probably not recommended to use as the main method for milk removal, but it can still get the job done if you are out on vacation.